 "'Bring ye all the tithes into the storehouse, that there may be meat in Mine house, and prove Me now herewith, saith the Lord of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.'
 Mal.
-3: 10."- "Testimonies for the Church," Vol. IX, pp. 246-251.
+3:10."-"Testimonies for the Church," Vol. IX, pp. 246-251.

-How the Tithe Is to Be Used.-"The tithe is to be held sacred for the work of the ministry and Bible teaching, including the carrying forward of conference administration in the care of the churches and of field missionary operations.
-The tithe is not to be expended upon other lines of work or in church or institutional debt paying or building operations."-"Constitution, By-Laws, and Working Policy of the General Conference," p.
-38, 1930 edition.
-Tithe Paying Recognized as a Scriptural Obligation.- "While tithe paying is not held as a test of fellowship, it is recognized as a Scriptural obligation which every believer owes to God, and as an essential in claiming by faith the fullness of blessing in Christian life and experience."-Ibid.
+How the Tithe Is to Be Used.-The tithe is to be held sacred for the work of the ministry and Bible teaching, including the carrying forward of conference administration in the care of the churches and of field missionary operations.
+The tithe is not to be expended upon other lines of work such as church or institutional debt paying or building operations.

+Tithe Paying Recognized as a Scriptural Obligation.-While tithe paying is not held as a test of fellowship, it is recognized as a Scriptural obligation which every believer owes to God, and as an essential in claiming by faith the fullness of blessing in Christian life and experience.

-Conference Workers and Church Officers to Set Example in Tithe Paying.-"Conference workers and church elders and other officers and institutional leaders are to recognize it as a principle of leadership in God's work that a good example be set in the matter of tithe paying, no one being continued as either a church officer or conference worker who does not measure up to this standard of leadership."-Id., pp. 38, 39.
+Conference Workers and Church Officers to Set Example in Tithe Paying.-Conference workers and church elders and other officers and institutional leaders are to recognize it as a principle of leadership in God's work that a good example be set in the matter of tithe paying, no one being continued as either a church officer or conference worker who does not measure up to this standard of leadership.

-How the Tithe Is Paid.-"The tithe is to be paid to the local church in which membership is held.
-This includes General and union workers, it being understood that the conference in which the church is located give due regard to adjustment of tithe funds in cases where union or General institutions bring together large groups of workers and believers making up any considerable portion of the membership of a local church."-Id., p.
-39.
+How the Tithe Is Paid.-The tithe is to be paid to the local church in which membership is held.
+This includes General and union workers, it being understood that the conference in which the church is located give due regard to adjustment of tithe funds in cases where union or General institutions bring together large groups of workers and believers making up any considerable portion of the membership of a local church.

 Offerings.-In addition to the tithe, the Scriptures teach the obligation of making offerings to the Lord.
 The withholding of offerings is classed with the withholding of the tithe, and is called robbery.
 Mal.
 3: 8.
 The Seventh-day Adventist body has from the beginning of its existence followed the practice of giving liberal offerings to the cause of God.
 Great prosperity and blessing have attended the work as a result.
-Men of wealth, professional men with ample incomes, farmers, laborers, ministers, and workers, and the converts in heathen lands, where wages are small, have all united in generously supporting the cause, by giving offerings in proportion to their incomes.
+Men of wealth, professional men with ample incomes, farmers, laborers, ministers, and workers, and the converts in other lands, where wages are small, have all united in generously supporting the cause, by giving offerings in proportion to their incomes.